 You got yourself this far, you’ve learned what you need to know, but you’re crouched down, stuck in the ready position, waiting for someone to fire the starting pistol.

 Yet the only person who can pull the trigger is you.

-I had the chance to sit down with senior copywriter Kevin Rogers last month, who shared some wisdom on scaling this hurdle.
+I had the chance to sit down with senior copywriter Kevin Rogers not long ago, who shared some wisdom on scaling this hurdle.